ModiaSim/ModiaResult.jl/docs/src/index.md

    <path-to-Anaconda3>\Anaconda3\condabin
    ```
    and start julia by calling `julia`
 2. Include the path to the Python executable in your startup file\
    (`<path-to-user>/.julia/config/startup.jl`):\
     `ENV["PYTHON"] = "<path-above-Anaconda3>/Anaconda3/python.exe"`.
 3. Start Julia, give the command `ENV["PYTHON"]` in the REPL, and check whether the path
    is correct (if you made a typo in the startup file, Julia might use another
    Python executable and PyPlot might crash Julia).
 4. If you have used a different Python installation before, execute the command
    `]build PyCall` (or `using Pkg; Pkg.build("PyCall")`, exit Julia and start Julia again.
 5. Install PyPlot via `]add PyPlot` (or `using Pkg; Pkg.add("PyPlot")`)

 ## Release Notes

+### Version 0.3

+- Major clean-up of the function interfaces.
+This version is not backwards compatible to previous versions.

 ### Version 0.2.2